SkyFused/eecs205game/README.md

 by making hits on your target, and use this to buy upgrades.

 ## Controls
-* P1: WA to move, S to fire salvo
+* P1: WA to move, S to buy powerup ($500, heals 20 HP)
-* P2: LR arrows to move, down arrow to fire salvo
+* P2: LR arrows to move, down arrow to buy powerup.
 * Space: Fire normal shot (players alternate)
 * Tab to pause / un-pause